tldr-pages/tldr/pages/common/npm.md

 # npm

 > JavaScript and Node.js package manager.
-> Manage Node.js projects and their module dependencies.
+> Manage Node.js projects and their module dependencies Awesome.

 - Download and install a module globally: